-Stereo A71 This was used to replace stereo A14 in forme 1 but was originally used in forme 4 as indicated above.
-Stereo A76 This was used as a replacement for one of the stereos on forme 3 or 4, but it is unknown which one at this time.
-Stereo A219 This was used as a replacement stereo, but at this time has not been allocated to a particular forme.
-Many reference works allocate these to forme 5 or 6, probably due to the number, however the appearance of A 229 and A231 on forme 3 suggests that these could have been used on any forme.
-Stereo A220 See the notes for A219 which apply here also Stereo A228 See the notes for A219 which apply here also
+- Stereo A71 This was used to replace stereo A14 in forme 1 but was originally used in forme 4 as indicated above. - Stereo A76 This was used as a replacement for one of the stereos on forme 3 or 4, but it is unknown which one at this time. - Stereo A219 This was used as a replacement stereo, but at this time has not been allocated to a particular forme.
+Many reference works allocate these to forme 5 or 6, probably due to the number, however the appearance of A 229 and A231 on forme 3 suggests that these could have been used on any forme. - Stereo A220 See the notes for A219 which apply here also - Stereo A221 See the notes for A219 which apply here also - Stereo A228 See the notes for A219 which apply here also